-The blossoms form colored clouds around their home trees and layer against each other, against the green adding a murky aliveness to the quivering air.
-As if the oxygen molecules are moving to make room for the bursting buds and pin-prick sized rain droplets.
+The scent of Magnolia blossoms draws me along the trail into their grove.
+The blossoms form colored clouds around their trunks and layer against each other and the green adding a murky aliveness to the quivering air as oxygen molecules shift to make room for the bursting buds and rain droplets.

-Now I feel almost aquatic in this dense plasma of life, snuggled on all sides in all moments by the world’s exhale and the viscosity of ions exchanging—green things sending ripples of freshness across the air as they turn light and water into fiber.
+A loud truck rumbles down Burnside and I feel aquatic in this dense atmosphere, snuggled on all sides by the viscosity of ions exchanging—green things sending ripples of freshness across the air as they turn light and water into fiber.

 I get to the shelter but it’s almost time to go.

 I want every moment to be this good and decide there’s no reason today can’t be the day everything changes.
 All I have to do is stop minding my frustrations—to let them fuss like small children while I dwell in beauty unimpressed with their complaints.

 A junco flies in and hops around the rivets of the shelter support.
 Another lands on the trash and peers into its dark opening.
 He sees nothing of interest and flies off.